deqyra/tccppwiki/src/resources/dev-envs/visual-studio-code-mingw.md

   can be anything, the only requirement is that it has the `.exe` extension so that Windows recognizes it as an executable file.

-Tweak the command so that it matches your situation, and press <kbd>Enter</kbd> to run it.
+Tweak the command so that it matches your situation, and press [k:Enter:] to run it.
 A successful compilation will print nothing.
 If there's an error in the compiled code, it will be printed in the terminal.
 If you have errors, check that the content of your C++ file matches the code from above and **make sure that you save the file** before trying to run the command again.

 After the compilation is successful, you should see a file named `my_first_program.exe` appear in VS Code's file exporer.
 This is indeed your first C++ program.
 You did it!
 You can try to run it from the terminal by typing